 - Go to the On startup section.

-- Make sure the Retain tabs from previous session option is selected.
+- Make sure the Retain tabs from the previous session option are selected.

 Using the Experiments page

 - Launch Opera.